carolusbrisky/carolusbrisky/README.md

 ## About Me

-**Hi!
-I’m Risky**, a freelance developer currently pursuing my studies in IT.
-I enjoy experimenting with modern technologies and love building projects—ranging from simple websites to microservices-based systems.
+&nbsp;&nbsp;&nbsp;&nbsp;Hi!
+I’m Risky, **a freelance developer** currently pursuing my studies in IT.
+I enjoy experimenting with modern technologies and love building projects ranging from simple websites to microservices-based systems.

-I believe coding is not just about writing lines of code, but about creating solutions that truly help people.
+*I believe coding is not just about writing lines of code, but about creating solutions that truly help people.*

-If you’re looking for a partner to build an app, a website, or simply to chat about technology, feel free to connect with me!
+If you’re looking for a partner to build an app, a website, or simply to chat about technology, feel free to **connect with me!**

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/carolusbrisky/carolusbrisky/output/pacman-contribution-graph-dark.svg">